 Meet Grace Huddlestun, our new Art and STEM teacher, joining us from Wellsville, Ohio!
 Grace’s passion for teaching began way back in kindergarten when her teacher told the class they could be anything they set their minds to.
 That message stuck, and now Grace is here to inspire her own students to dream big, believe in themselves, and embrace their creativity.
 A graduate of Kent State Salem University in Early Childhood Education, Grace is excited to dive into a year full of art projects, STEM experiments, and plenty of imagination.
 When she’s not in the classroom, Grace loves crafting, baking sweets, and spending time with her dog, Bean.
 Welcome to Toronto Elementary, Grace.
 Your students are lucky to have such a creative and encouraging guide this year!

-16 days ago, Toronto City School District
+5 months ago, Toronto City School District

 Art and STEM teacher Grace Huddlestun